8 Healthy Breakfast Ideas for a Crowd

 If you want to instantly become everyone’s BFF on Christmas morning, make a big ol’ platter of breakfast tacos.
 These tacos are high in good-for-you nutrients and high in flavor, with plenty of fresh veggies and irresistible toppings.
 And on that note: Trust us, you’ll want to go hog-wild on the garnishes — and don’t feel like you need to stop at what’s listed in the recipe.
 Pico de gallo, pickled onions, and sliced avocado (with a pinch of salt and fresh lime juice) are all welcome to the party.
 For a large crowd, we’d also add some simple black beans for an extra protein boost.
 Opt for tortillas made with “whole corn,” or “whole grain corn flour” to avoid refined grains, and for those who want to skip the tortillas altogether, they can enjoy this dish as a breakfast bowl instead.

-4. A Continental Breakfast Spread with Sweet Potato Breakfast Muffins
+4. Sweet Potato Breakfast Muffins

 We love these healthful sweet potato breakfast muffins on their own, but they’re also a great centerpiece for an easy DIY continental breakfast.
 Set out a basket of muffins — you can make the batter the night before — and serve alongside a simple fruit salad, yogurt, granola, and hard-boiled eggs (which can be made the day before, as well).
 The best part?
 Guests can serve themselves!